State Property (film): Soundtrack

 The State Property soundtrack was entirely performed by the State Property rap group.
-It was released on January 29, 2002 and peaked at 14 on Billboard 200 and 1 on the Top R&B/Hip-Hop Albums.
+It was released on January 29, 2002, and peaked at 14 on Billboard 200 and 1 on the Top R&B/Hip-Hop Albums.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 0% based on 12 reviews.
-The film also had a 9% rating from Metacritic.

-TV Guide (Rating 2/4)- Formulaic but performed with some verve.
+The film also had a 9 rating from Metacritic.
+TV Guide gave the film 2 out of 4 stars, stating "Formulaic but performed with some verve".
+The New York Times wrote, "In spite of all the sex and violence, 'State Property' is a remarkably tedious film.
+The story is sluggishly told, and Beans and his crew, including Omillio Sparks, are too gloweringly one-dimensional to be interesting."

 Sequel

 A sequel to the film, titled State Property 2, was released on April 13, 2005.